Early Christian History: Theology — The Nature of Hell

 Going to other ancient translations of scripture, the Targumim (Aramaic translations of Judaic scripture) and Peshitta (Aramaic translation of most New Testament books) renders the the four words for “Hell” almost always as ars’, which had a variety of meanings, but most especially “grave” or “bed,” or metaphorically, “resting-place.”

 In Coptic, Hades was translated as ameté, a name of Egyptian derivation which was the equivalent of Greek hades (having been used as such in other literature).
-Gehenna was translated into Coptic as ti-gehenn; essentially this was a carry-over of the name (the prefix is a grammatical device indicating a place); Tartarus was carried over the same way.
+Gehenna was translated into Coptic as ti-gehenn; essentially this is a carry-over of the name (the prefix is a grammatical device indicating a place); Tartarus was carried over the same way.

 In Latin, St Jerome translated Hades as infernus, the Roman name for the underworld and thus an exact cognate.
 He left Gehenna and Tartarus untranslated.